Everyone’s got their pet peeves. Here are some of mine.

 The sizable amount lotion or cream you can’t get out of the container because you’re using a pump dispenser

 I hate being wasteful, but this is wasteful AND annoying.
+There’s too much overhead in the form of inaccessible product when using these contraptions.
+They should be banned.

 Consider who you’re talking to and fairly assess their knowledge on the subject before you open your mouth.